conniejhe/Surface-Cutting/README.md

 All questions should be directed to Connie He (<conbonhe98@gmail.com>).

 ## Version Compatibility and Dependencies ##
 Currently, the plugins have been developed to be compatible with versions 5.6.0 and 5.8.0 of Paraview and for MacOS and Linux (e.g. Ubuntu) distributions.
 Windows is not supported as of now.
-The plugins on branch 'master' are compatible with Paraview version 5.8.0 (MacOS), and the plugins on branch 'v5.6.0-modified' are compatible with Paraview version 5.6.0 (MacOS).
+The plugins on branch 'master' are compatible with Paraview version 5.8.0 (MacOS and Linux), and the plugins on branch 'v5.6.0-modified' are compatible with Paraview version 5.6.0 (MacOS).
 Plugins on branch 'v5.6.0' were developed for Paraview version 5.6.0 (Linux).

-The Curvature and Surface Tracking plugins require Lapack and Blas as dependencies, as they utilize Lapack subroutines to perform linear algebra computations.
-Thus, the CMakeLists.txt files should be modified to reflect the appropriate LAPACK and BLAS installation directories (either .so or .dylib libraries should work) for your machine.
+The Curvature and Surface Tracking (Text and Manual) plugins require Lapack and Blas as dependencies, as they utilize Lapack subroutines to perform linear algebra computations.
+Thus, the CMakeLists.txt files should be modified to reflect the appropriate LAPACK and BLAS installation directories for your machine.

+For version 5.8.0, the CMakeLists.txt file for the Curvature plugin that must be modified is under the following directory: Curvature/Plugin/Filter/CMakeLists.txt.
+It is similar for the Surface Tracker plugins.
+For version 5.6.0, there is only one CMakeLists.txt file per plugin and that is the file in which the file should be modified.

 ## Plugins Overview ##
 The files required for the plugin and file hierarchy varies depending on which version of Paraview you use.